 Having survived the war, Howell helped organize the British Trawlers Association, held an appointment as Secretary of the British Fisheries and served on the Fisheries Research

 Howell had married Miss Cicely Johnson in 1901 and the family (the couple had two sons) moved to Vancouver, British Columbia at some point after the war.
-As was the case with
+As was the case

 after moving to Canada.
 In 1921 he authored the book Ocean Research and the Great Fisheries and sometime later a guide to an adopted hobby and past time Rudiments of